• Skip to Content

 The Departmental Honors Program is available to all physics majors who maintain a 3.70 GPA in the major, and an overall GPA of 3.50.
 Eight credit hours of designated honors coursework are required, four of which may consist of a modified major course, and four of which must be PHYS 499, resulting in the completion of a research thesis.
 Successful completion of the program will result in a Departmental Honors designation on the student’s transcript.
 Students must submit an application to the department at least one year prior to graduation to participate in the honors program.
 See the department for details.

-Engineering Dual Degree Program
+Engineering Program (4-year)

 Several commonly required lower division engineering courses are offered by engineering faculty at Wheaton to prepare students for successful completion of engineering requirements at the engineering school in the final two years of the dual degree program.
-(See course information below.)
+(See course information below).
 Transfer of the Wheaton College engineering courses to meet requirements at engineering schools is likely but not guaranteed.
 Each student should verify that any courses taken at Wheaton will transfer successfully for the specific program and institution of interest.

 The joint program arrangement with Illinois Tech allows students to take other engineering courses not offered at Wheaton during the first three years of the five year program.
 An agreement with the nearby College of DuPage (COD) also allows students to take selected engineering coursework there during the first 3 years.
 Students must complete appropriate paperwork and register at both Wheaton College and either Illinois Tech or COD for the courses taught at these institutions.
 Illinois Tech courses will usually be taken at the Illinois Tech main campus in Chicago but some courses may be made available on internet upon request.